kaiPushOrigin/mongodb-node-m101js/week4/notes.md

 Advantages of sparse Index:
 You can gain greater flexibility with creating Unique indexes.
 The index will be smaller than it would if it were not sparse.

+INDEX CREATION:

+Foreground/Background

+Foreground:
+Default in MongoDB
+Relatively fast
+Blocks all readers and writers in the database

+Background:
+Slower
+Don’t block all the readers and writers in the database Can only have one background creation going on at a time Although the database server will continue to take requests, a background index creation still blocks the mongo shell that you are using to create the index
+Syntax: db.students.createIndex( { ‘scores.score’: 1}, {‘background’ : true} );